Arshavin023/Data-Warehouse-design---data-modeling/README.md

 # Database Design and Implementation

 ## `Scenario:`
-In this project, a a Data Engineer was recently hired by a New York based coffee shop chain that was looking to expand nationally by opening a number of franchise locations.
-As part of their expansion process, they want to streamline operations and revamp their data infrastructure.

-The Data Engineer was tasked with designing a relational database management systems for improved operational efficiencies and to make it easier for their executives to make data driven decisions.
+In this project, a Data Engineer was tasked with designing a relational database management systems for improved operational efficiencies and to make it easier for their executives to make data driven decisions.
 Currently, the company's data resides in several systems; accounting software, supplier's database, point of sales (POS) systems, and even spreadsheets..

 ## `Steps Taken`